Jump to…

 If you’ve standardized your products and services (= your deliverables) and entered them into your product database, compiling the quote is easy as everything is half-automated.
 Simply select the suitable deliverable from the dropdown menu.

 If you want to quote a completely new service, you can simply type in the service name manually.
-By default, Scoro will also add the new service into your database.
+By default, Scoro will also add the new service to your database.
 If you want to fill out the whole product card for the new service, you can easily do it without leaving the quote view.
 Simply click on the [+] icon and fill in the details.
-However, be aware that this also means any user can add services into your database.
-Every time someone renames a standard service, it’s added into your database as another new service.
+However, be aware that this also means any user can add services to your database.
+Every time someone renames a standard service, it’s added to your database as another new service.
 This can easily result in duplicates and inaccurate reporting.
-So if you want to keep your service list clean, we recommend disabling the option Add new products/services on sales documents to product database under Settings > Sales and finance > General.
+So, if you want to keep your service list clean, we recommend disabling the option Add new products/services on sales documents to the product database under Settings > Sales and finance > General.

 If you chose service prices as your pricing method: